-Here’s a science fiction tale where it helps to know your concave from your convex, spheroids from hyperboloids, centrifugal forces from angular velocities, and y=1/x.
+Here’s a science fiction tale where it helps to know your concave from your convex, spheroids from hyperboloids, centrifugal forces from angular velocities, and what y=1/x means.
 But if you don’t, just follow bewildered Future Apprentice Helward as he joins a secret directorate in a city built on tracks.
 The tracks are continuously ripped up behind and laid down in front, because the city must keep moving or be destroyed.

 I found the gradual reveal of this truly weird world fascinating.
 Conveniently, apprentices are kept in the dark, told they have to experience the strange time and space effects outside the city for themselves to understand.
 That trope allowed me to travel with Helward as he learns both puzzling and terrifying things about his planet.
 Things that threaten his life, his city, and his relations with friends and family – including the wife in his arranged marriage.
-Like many works from that era, the restricted woman’s role dates the book.
+Like many works from that era, the restricted women’s roles dates the book.

 The story opens with a prologue that seems to have mistakenly landed here from a different book, but have faith – towards the end it all comes together.
-Helward is often puzzled by what he sees (me, too!), but I found events interesting enough to keep reading.
-Just when I thought the weird world had been explored and the tale would end, a twist opens up a new aspect of the world’s strange physics.
+Helward is often puzzled by what he sees (me too!), but I found events interesting enough to keep reading.
+Just when I thought the weird world had been explored and the tale would end, a twist opens up a new aspect of strange physics.
 In the end, Priest does explain what’s going on.

 I’ll avoid spoilers.
 Late in the book, women finally take some independent action in this male-dominated world.
 It’s a woman who discovers what’s happening and explains it to them.
 She admits she’s no expert, and Helward counters with contrary evidence – since I just went through those experiences with him, his arguments are compelling.
 But there’s evidence for the explanation, too.

 Priest leaves even more up in the air – the ending is uncertain and you can decide for yourself what Helward finally believes and what’s likely to happen next.